 AT&T Fiber

 AT&T Fiber has strong coverage in Los Angeles, San Francisco, San Jose, Sacramento, and Fresno.
 Symmetrical fiber speeds up to 5 Gbps start around $55/mo.
-AT&T's California fiber network is among its largest nationwide deployments.
+AT&T's California fiber network is among its largest nationwide deployments, covering an estimated 4.5 million households in the state.
+The no-contract, no-data-cap fiber plans pair well with DISH since both services operate independently.

 Frontier Fiber

 Frontier has been expanding fiber aggressively in Southern California, particularly in the Inland Empire, parts of Los Angeles County, and Orange County.
-Fiber plans start around $50/mo for 500 Mbps with no contract.
-Frontier's ongoing fiber upgrades are replacing older DSL infrastructure across its California service area.
+Fiber plans start around $50/mo for 500 Mbps with no contract, scaling up to 7 Gbps for power users.
+Frontier's ongoing fiber upgrades are replacing older DSL infrastructure across its California service area, with a goal of converting 85% of its California footprint to fiber by the end of 2027.

 Sonic

 Sonic is a California-based ISP offering fiber internet in the Bay Area, Sacramento, and select Southern California locations.
-Known for strong customer service and pro-privacy policies, Sonic offers competitive speeds starting at $40/mo.
-It's a popular choice among tech-savvy California consumers.
+Known for strong customer service and pro-privacy policies (Sonic publishes an annual transparency report and opposes data selling), Sonic offers 1 Gbps symmetrical fiber at $40/mo.
+It is a popular choice among tech-savvy California consumers who value both speed and privacy.

 T-Mobile 5G Home Internet